 Bonobos are not like mountain gorillas, which live in a fairly stable group led by a dominant silverback.
 They live in a fission-fusion society -- groups divide and new ones form on a regular basis.
 The females are considered dominant, with males staying with their mothers for life while females can move from group to group.

-Bonobos are peaceful, and they like to eat, especially fruit; though it is hard to see precisely through the dense forest, it looks like this group is busy eating Gambeya lacourtiana (Bofambu in the Lomongo dialect).
+Bonobos are peaceful, and they like to eat especially fruit; though it is hard to see precisely through the dense forest, it looks like this group is busy eating Gambeya lacourtiana (Bofambu in the Lomongo dialect).
 We watch them snack until about 5:25 pm, then decide to leave them in peace so they can construct their nests.
 Each night, bonobos make a sleeping nest from branches and leaves, usually nesting with the group they are traveling with.

 The following morning, we return and note that the bonobos had built their nests far up in the trees.
-This is not uncommon; but we hope we have not disturbed them and driven them so high.
+This is not uncommon, but we hope we have not disturbed them and driven them so high.
 On waking they see us but show no fear, easily moving about, which is a good sign for our habituation efforts.
 They begin to eat the fruit of the trees where they have constructed their nests.
-After observing the group for some time, we gather the feces around the area so we can analyse its food composition.
+After observing the group for some time, we gather the feces around the area so we can analyze its food composition.

 Our fecal analysis reveals that the bonobos ate not only Gambeya lacourtiana, but also Musanga cercopioides (Boonga); Ficus sp (Lokumo); Polyalthia suavolens (Bolinga); Treculia african (Boimbo) and the young stems of Haumania (Bekombe).
 (Another time, I will show you pictures of these local plants.)
 That’s quite a good variety.
 After having gone so long without seeing bonobos we were concerned that a lack of food had kept them from the research area.